top of page

 A Simple Guide to NDIS Terminology (For Families New to the System)

 Starting your journey with the National Disability Insurance Scheme (NDIS) can feel like learning a whole new language.
-If you're a parent, carer, or new participant, you might feel overwhelmed by the number of acronyms, technical terms, and government jargon thrown your way.
+If you are a parent, carer, or new participant, it is completely normal to feel overwhelmed by acronyms, technical terms, and government jargon.

-This guide is designed to break down the most common NDIS terms in plain, everyday language — so you can feel more confident navigating the system, speaking with providers, and making the best decisions for your loved one.
+This guide breaks down common NDIS terminology in clear, everyday language so you can feel more confident navigating the system, talking with providers, and making informed decisions for yourself or your loved one.

-Here’s a breakdown of the most commonly used NDIS terms you’re likely to come across.
+Below are some of the most frequently used NDIS terms you are likely to hear.

 NDIS

-Short for National Disability Insurance Scheme.
-This is the government program that provides funding and support to Australians with a permanent and significant disability.
-It’s designed to give participants more choice, control, and independence.
+NDIS stands for the National Disability Insurance Scheme.
+It is a government program that provides funding and supports to Australians with a permanent and significant disability.
+The aim of the NDIS is to increase independence, choice, and participation in everyday life.

 NDIA

-The National Disability Insurance Agency.
-This is the government body responsible for running and overseeing the NDIS.
+The National Disability Insurance Agency is the government body responsible for running the NDIS.
+The NDIA decides who is eligible, approves plans, and oversees how the scheme operates.

 Participant

-A person who has been approved to receive support through the NDIS.
-Participants can be children or adults, and every participant has their own individual NDIS plan.
+A participant is a person who has been approved to receive supports through the NDIS.
+Participants can be children or adults and each participant has their own individual NDIS plan.

 Support Coordinator